Britain unveils rules to bar tax dodgers from contracts

-LONDON The government stepped up its campaign against companies paying less than their fair share of tax when it announced details on Thursday of new rules that may bar corporate tax dodgers from competing for public sector contracts.
+LONDON Government stepped up its campaign against companies paying less than their fair share of tax when it announced details on Thursday of new rules that may bar corporate tax dodgers from competing for public sector contracts.

 Companies bidding for government contracts will have to provide details of their tax compliance history, including tax returns that have been judged incorrect, under the draft new rules.

-"The government is clear that aggressive tax avoidance is totally unacceptable," Danny Alexander, Chief Secretary to the treasury, said in a statement.
+"The government is clear that aggressive tax avoidance is totally unacceptable," Danny Alexander, Britain's deputy finance minister, said in a statement.

 Britain's government, like many others around the world, wants to clamp down on tax avoidance by companies as it tries to raise more revenue and close its budget deficit.